-The farebox recovery ratio (FRR) for Collier Area Transit (CAT), the public transportation provider for Collier County, was approximately 19 percent for federal fiscal year (FFY) 2014.
-It is important to note that the FFY 2014 National Transit Database (NTD) report is still being finalized; therefore, this data is subject to minor changes.
-This number shows a two percent decrease over the prior year, which could be attributable to the introduction of new service increasing the operating costs at a rate greater than the ridership capture to produce fare revenue.
+The farebox recovery ratio (FRR) for Collier Area Transit (CAT), the public transportation provider for Collier County, was approximately 16 percent for federal fiscal year (FFY) 2016.
+It is important to note that the FFY 2016 National Transit Database (NTD) report is still being finalized; therefore, this data is subject to minor changes..
 During the period from FFY 2011 to FFY 2014, the average farebox recovery for fixed-route was approximately 20 percent, indicating that there is not a great deal of fluctuation in cost and fare revenue.